 - Occupy makes a victory statement to the press.

 - All Occupy sites decamp with the exception of an information presence at OWS, New York City.
-(This is optional, but highly recommended, especially for all non-New York City encampments).

 - OWS and all other Occupies organize a constitutional amendment campaign—contact groups already involved in such an undertaking, get all left-leaning groups and parties to sign onto the effort, reach out to right-leaning entities like the Tea Party and Libertarians for their support, etc.